byeon-kyoung-seob/apac/README.md

 Automatic parcellation of auditory cortex (APAC)

 APAC is a lightweight module for parcellate human brain auditory cortex.
 It is primarily intended for dividing the auditory cortex into subregions.

+The current version of APAC requires preprocessed T1- and T2-weighted MRI data according to the [HCP pipelines](https://github.com/Washington-University/HCPpipelines).

 ## Code